Advanced imaging technology eliminates the need for markers prior to surgery

 Neurosurgeon Dr. Anant Patel, who is affiliated with St. David’s North Austin Medical Center, and Neurology Solutions Movement Disorders Center Medical Director Dr. Robert Izor are at the forefront of a less invasive, more precise Deep Brain Stimulation implant procedure.
 The new surgical technique streamlines the process for undergoing DBS surgery—requiring one less procedure and five fewer incisions.

 “The procedure of placing markers into the patient’s skull is often a big hurdle for people considering DBS.
-It requires an additional visit to the hospital, and it can be uncomfortable,” said Dr. Izor.
+It requires an additional visit to the hospital, and it can be uncomfortable,” said Dr. Izor, a movement disorders specialist.
 “Being able to complete surgery successfully with good outcomes without the need for this additional procedure is a real positive for patients.”

 Using StealthStation and the O-arm together in the OR